Graphic Design - BA (Hons)

 Facilities & Staff

-Our visual communication degrees are housed in the state of the art £62 million Parkside Building, part of our City Centre Campus.
+Our creative degrees are housed in the state of the art £62 million Parkside Building, part of our City Centre Campus.

 We offer extensive studio and workshop space and cutting-edge equipment such as Vicon 3D (an external tracking motion capture facility) and Gypsy (an exoskeleton-based motion capture system).
 Both of these systems extend the possibility for production of 3D animation and films.

-We offer cutting-edge provision such as digital print centres and Sonny Ross became the first student on the Visual Communication course to master the art of the RISO machine.
+We offer cutting-edge provision such as digital print centres and Sonny Ross became the first Arts, Design and Media student to master the art of the RISO machine.
 He has since used this to produce many successful RISO publications including “Rojo & Baxter” which has been a success at various zine and book fairs across the country

 We have fantastic letterpress and screen printing facilities and typographic archives as part of our facilities.
 We offer book-binding and printing techniques as part of the course.
 Students also have access to 3D printing and wood workshop facilities within the building.